Disjunctive Branch-and-Bound for Certifiably Optimal Low-Rank Matrix Completion: Mixed-Projection Formulations, Relaxations, and Disjunctions

-When we solve \eqref{eq:mpco_matrix_completion_mprt_relaxed}, one of two situations occur.
-Either we obtain a solution $\bm{\hat Y}$ with binary eigenvalues and the relaxation is tight, or $\bm{\hat Y}$ has strictly fractional eigenvalues and, since $\projs{n}{k}$ is a bounded feasible region, we can improve the relaxation by separating $\bm{\hat Y}$ from the feasible region using disjunctive programming techniques.
+When we solve \eqref{eq:mpco_matrix_completion_mprt_relaxed}, one of two situations occurs.
+Either we obtain a solution $\bm{\hat Y}$ with binary eigenvalues and the relaxation is tight, or $\bm{\hat Y}$ has strictly fractional eigenvalues.
+In the latter case, we improve the relaxation by separating $\bm{\hat Y}$ from the feasible region using disjunctive programming techniques, as we propose in the rest of this section.